eitanyaffe/mview/docs/profiles.md

   - `max_mutations_percent`: Maximum mutations percentage threshold with preset options (0%, 0.01%, 0.1%, 1%, 10%).
 Default 10%.
 Special case: 0% = only alignments with zero mutations.
 Otherwise filters out alignments with mutation rate above this threshold.
   - `min_indel_length`: Minimum indel length to include in mutation density calculations (default 3).
 Indels shorter than this threshold are filtered out from mutation counts and density calculations to reduce noise from sequencing artifacts.
 Set to 0 to include all indels.

+#### Chunk-based height calculation

+In full mode, alignments are grouped into "chunks" (stretches of related alignments) for height calculation, providing better visual separation while maintaining biological context.
+Heights are calculated for chunks, then inherited by individual alignments within each chunk.
+Clicking on any alignment still navigates to the full read context.

 #### Full mode parameters
   - `full_style`:
     - `none`: alignments gray; no mutation overlay.